ScottishCovidResponse/data_pipeline_api_cpp/README.md

 	https://github.com/BlueBrain/HighFive
 	Header-only, with `T[][], boost::ublas, Eigen::Matrix, XTensor` support

-### HDF5 file viewer on Ubuntu 18.04
+### HDF5 file viewer on Ubuntu 18.04/20.04

 Ubuntu 18.04 's **hdfview** from official repository has bug, it can not view the data.

 `pip install h5pyViewer`  but it is python2 only, not updated since 2015.

-`pip3 install vitables` also have some problem, pip3 can not install PyQt5,  even  after PyQt5 has been installed from system package manager,  pip3 seems does not find it,
+On ubuntu 18.04 `pip3 install vitables` also have some problem, pip3 can not install PyQt5,  even  after PyQt5 has been installed from system package manager,  pip3 seems does not find it,  so I download vitables.3.0.2 source code,  comment out 2 lines in `setup.py` and install it.
+On ubuntu 18.04, `vitables` can be installed by `apt-get`

-so I download vitables.3.0.2 source code,  comment out 2 lines in `setup.py` and install it.
+Command line tool `h5dump` is working to check h5 data structure.

 ## Installation